-Proto-Coupler[TM] Operation
+Proto-Coupler [TM] Operation (Hi-Rail models only)

 This locomotive is equipped with one or more coil-wound Proto-Couplers for remote uncoupling action.
 Because Proto-Couplers are controlled through the Proto-Sound[®] 3.0 microprocessor, they do not require an uncoupling track section or modification to your layout to function.
 You can fire a coupler from neutral or while in motion.
 Use the code shown below to fire the coupler(s).